Islandora-Labs/islandora_simple_map/README.md

 ## Configuration

-There are no admin settings for this module, but we can add some if people want.
+Admin settings are available at `admin/islandora/tools/islandora_simple_map` for the XPath expression to the MODS element where your cartographic data is stored, and for the map's height, width, and default zoom level.
 No Google Maps API key is required.

 ## Maintainer